Ajaxy/tinyspec/README.md

 As a result, `MyOtherObject` will have `field1` and `field3` values, but `field2` will be excluded.

 ### Endpoints (Paths) Definition
 Endpoints (_paths_) are described in `endpoints.tinyspec` files.
-As with object descriptions, you can split endpoint definitions into multiple `*.endpoints.tinyspec` files or place them in folders to make the documentation easier to maintain.
+As with object definitions, you can split endpoint definitions into multiple `*.endpoints.tinyspec` files or place them in folders to make the documentation easier to maintain.

-The basic endpoint description looks like this:
+The basic endpoint definition looks like this:
 ```
 POST /resources {key: Model}
     => {success: b, error: b}